fanzhihua-ICT2024/fanzhihua-ICT2024.github.io/_pages/about.md

 I am an Assistant Professor at the Institute of Computing Technology (ICT), Chinese Academy of Sciences.
 I received my Ph.D. in Computer Architecture from ICT, Chinese Academy of Sciences in 2024, under the supervision of Prof. Xuejun An.
 I earned my B.S. degree in Computer Science and Technology from the College of Computer Science and Technology, Jilin University, in 2018.

 My research focuses on developing high-efficiency processor architectures by exploring innovative computing paradigms.
-My current interests include dataflow-based multi-core processor design, data-driven execution models, and open-source instruction set architectures such as RISC-V, with applications in high-throughput computing and domain-specific acceleration.
+My current interests include dataflow-based multi-core processor design, dataflow execution models, and open-source instruction set architectures such as RISC-V, with applications in high-throughput computing and domain-specific acceleration.